 January 28, 2021

-Norwich Solar Technologies (NST) has launched its Small Business Community Solar Alliance (Small Biz CSA) throughout northern New England focused on helping small businesses recover from the devastating impacts of COVID 19.
+Norwich Solar (NS) has launched its Small Business Community Solar Alliance (Small Biz CSA) throughout northern New England focused on helping small businesses recover from the devastating impacts of COVID 19.

 NST’s Small Biz CSA requires no upfront costs and has no operations and maintenance expenses.
 Businesses simply sign up and save.